DeSantis may just have made the Republican National Committee chair race a lot more competitive

 "We've had 3 substandard election cycles in a row, '18, '20, and '22, and I'd say '22 was the worst...I think we need a change," DeSantis said.
 "I think we need to get some new blood in the RNC.
 I like what Harmeet Dhillon has said."

+The Dhillon team had DeSantis as one of her endorsements on her website, but then an a short time later took it down — something Mc Daniel supporters quickly pointed out to CBS.

+Dhillon herself said it was "not an endorsement" but her supporters at RNC winter meetings have been touting it as such.
+Dhillon herself told CBS News that it adds momentum to her candidacy.
+The DeSantis remarks had shaken up the election but McDaniel is still the favorite to win Friday's election.

-Dhillon was happy to have the vote of confidence from the popular Florida governor.
+But Dhillon told CBS News that she was happy to have the vote of confidence from the popular Florida governor.

 "I'm gratified that a party leader of Gov. DeSantis' stature recognizes the problem," she told CBS News after his remarks.
 "Recognizing the problem was the first step in fixing your problem.
 So, I hope to work with leaders across the party spectrum."